Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

 Of these spectroscopic data in the literature, the most distant, confirmed members of Boo1 have been traced out to $\sim$4$r_{h}$ (\citealt{longeard2022}; \citealt{waller2023}). \citet{filion2021} also obtained photometric candidate members by probing the nearby blue horizontal branch (BHB) population, and found these BHBs occupy an extended outer envelope of the dwarf.
 For comparison, we detect 61 stars on the HB, and find the spatial distribution of these stars largely resembles that of Boo1 as presented in \citet{filion2021} (see their Figure 6).
 The farthest BHB in their study was located at a radial distance of $\sim$10$r_{h}$, though this star does not have consistent proper motions to the dwarf and does not appear as a member in this work.
 We do confirm that all 29 spectroscopic members from \citet{longeard2022} are correctly identified as members, and with high probabilities of membership ($P_{max} >$~50\%).
 For comparison to previous works, the most distant member identified via our algorithm is at an elliptical radius of $\sim$9$r_{h}$ from the center of Boo1, and does show consistent PMs to other spectroscopically confirmed members of \citet{longeard2022}.

 As reported in Table \ref{tab:outer_profile_dwarfs}, we find two possible solutions for the transition boundary in the elliptical ($r_{trans, ell}$) and circular ($r_{trans, circ}$) 2-component models.
 These values correspond to $r_{trans, ell}$ = 0.34$^{\circ}$ ($\sim$1.8$r_{h}$) and $r_{trans, circ}$ = 0.57$^{\circ}$ ($\sim$3$r_{h}$), respectively.
-Multiple works have reported transitions in the components of Boo1. \citet{koposov2011} probed the inner half-light radius of Boo1 and detected two separate kinematically hot and cold samples, which they suggest is evidenced by different velocity dispersions and metallicities in each population.
+Multiple works have previously reported transitions in Boo1's stellar components. \citet{koposov2011} probed stars in the inner half-light radius and detected two separate kinematically “hot” and “cold” samples.
+The authors suggest the nature of these two samples are clearly segregated by different velocity dispersions and metallicities in each population.
 In a more extended spectroscopic study, \citet{longeard2022} claim there is evidence of a break in the velocity dispersion and metallicity profiles.
 This break is located at $\sim$2$r_{h}$, which corresponds to our solution for $r_{trans, ell}$.
 As evidenced by the stellar density plot in Figure \ref{fig:profiles}, we also observe that our stellar density profiles break from the exponential at approximately this same position.

-The tidal influence of Boo1 has been suspected in multiple previous works, such as \citet{roderick2016} who observed a distinct overdensity near Boo1’s estimated tidal radius (reported as 0.54$^{\circ}$).
+The tidal influence of Boo1 has been suspected in multiple previous works, such as \citet{roderick2016} who observed a distinct overdensity near Boo1’s estimated tidal radius (reported as 0.54$^{\circ}$ and approximated via a King density profile).
 We note here that this particular report also coincides with our solution for $r_{trans, circ}$.
 However, recent works in \citet{battaglia2022} and \citet{pace2022} have concluded that the orbit of Boo1 has as pericenter of $\sim$35 kpc, and N-body simulations from \citet{read2006} have found that tidal shocking and stripping may be negligible for systems whose pericenters are $>$35 kpc.
 It is therefore questionable if tides are afflicting the morphology of Boo1.

 At present, no work has confirmed if Boo1 is actively disrupting.
 Considering that (1) the spectroscopic data in \citet{longeard2022} shows a moderate velocity gradient, (2) studies argue for a relatively small pericenter, and (3) the dwarf’s elongation aligns with the direction of orbit (\citealt{pace2022}), a natural conclusion is that tides could have affected the distribution of the outermost stars in Boo1.